What is the difference between AIR³ and a tablet with the same look one can find on internet/Alibaba?

 – AIR³ is sold through distribution.
 This mean that you should have the opportunity to test it before buying it if you are not yet convinced.
 Not sure which local distributor is selling the AIR³?
 Contact us.
 If there is no local dealers yet, take advantage of our “satisfied or refunded” commitment.

 AIR³ has a battery of 7000 mAh.
 This gives AIR³ a pretty large autonomy.
-If you are using AIR³ with full brightness, you will get around 9H of autonomy.
-Half brightness, AIR³ will run during 15H.
+If you are using AIR³ with full brightness, you will get between 7H and 9H of autonomy depending on the theme you are using and other features such as Wifi, BT, etc. Half brightness, AIR³ will run during 15H.
 Thanks to the support, half brightness is definitly enough keeping a good readability.

 Using a white theme of XCTrack will increase by 20% the power consumption